javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/4-hamster-proto/solution.md

 alert( lazy.stomach ); // <nothing>
 ```

 Now all works fine, because `this.stomach=` does not perform a lookup of `stomach`.
 The value is written directly into `this` object.
-And for a method call `this.stomach.push`, the object is to be found first (in the prototype), then called, that's the difference.

-But more often, we can totally evade the problem by making sure that each hamster has his own stomach, explicitly:
+Also we can totally evade the problem by making sure that each hamster has his own stomach:

 ```js run
 let hamster = {